 Assessment of the referral is such that there is a low risk of harm to child, but child appears safe.
 The family, however, may need supportive services to overcome difficult life situations or parenting challenges.
-The Community Partner helps this family with immediate resources including counseling, parenting classes, and emergency food assistance; in addition, they help connect the family with the Family Self Sufficiency Team (FSST) to secure additional resources.
+The Community Partner helps this family with immediate resources including counseling, parenting classes, and emergency food assistance.
 Furthermore, the Community Partner continues their contact with the family on a regular basis to ensure engagement of services to resolve the problems and prevent further crisis.
 Families voluntarily use services.